DevExpress/devextreme-demos/JSDemos/Demos/SelectBox/GroupedItems/description.md

 Data items in the SelectBox's drop-down list can be organized in groups.

-If the data source provides data items ungrouped, use the [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/)'s [group](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#group) property to specify the data field to group by.
+If the data source contains ungrouped data items, use the [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/)'s [group](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#group) property to specify the data field to group by.
 This case is illustrated in this demo's first and third SelectBoxes.

 The SelectBox can also work with initially grouped data items.
 In this case, the data array should contain objects with the **key** and **items** fields: